HSM KitHSM Kit

 Format 4 (ISO-4)

-The newest and most secure format, designed for AES:
+The newest and most secure format, designed for AES encryption:

 • 16 bytes (128 bits) instead of 8 bytes